Dynamical Equations For The Period Vectors In A Periodic System Under Constant External Stress: Model

-where $n$ is the number of particles in each cell and ${\bf F}_i$ is the net force acting on MD particle $i$ from all other particles without external force, which does not act on the MD particles directly.
-The corresponding equilibrium condition for these degrees of freedom is
+where $\mathbf{r}_i$ is the position vector of the $i$th MD particle with mass $m_i$. $\mathbf{F}_i$ is the net force acting on MD particle $i$ from all other particles of any cell, but no external force due to distance, and $n$ is the total number of MD particles.
+Then the only unknown dynamical equations are the ones for the period vectors.